openSUSE/mtui/Documentation/installation.rst

 You can find the proper address on the `project repositories page`_ for each distribution under the "Go to download repository" link.

-For example for openSUSE Factory the command would be:
+For example for openSUSE Tumbleweed the command would be:

 .. code-block:: text

-    # zypper ar -f http://download.suse.de/ibs/QA:/Maintenance/openSUSE_Factory qa-maintenance
+    # zypper ar -f http://download.suse.de/ibs/QA:/Maintenance/openSUSE_Tumbleweed qa-maintenance

 Once you have the repository added, you can install the package normally and get mtui with the appropriate dependencies as well.